SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Primary ciliary dyskinesia

-More than 80 mutations in the DNAH5 gene have been found to cause primary ciliary dyskinesia, which is a condition characterized by respiratory tract infections, abnormal organ placement, and an inability to have children (infertility).
-DNAH5 gene mutations result in an absent or abnormal heavy chain 5.
-Without a normal version of this subunit, the ODAs cannot form properly and may be shortened or absent.
-As a result, cilia cannot produce the force needed to bend back and forth.
-Defective cilia lead to the features of primary ciliary dyskinesia.
+Variants (also called mutations) in the DNAH5 gene have been found to cause primary ciliary dyskinesia, which is characterized by respiratory tract infections, abnormally placed internal organs, and difficulties having biological children (decreased fertility).
+Variants in the DNAH5 gene cause cells to produce fewer functional heavy chain 5 proteins.
+Without this subunit, dynein cannot assemble properly, and the ODAs may be shorter than usual or absent.
+As a result, cilia cannot produce the force needed to bend back and forth, which leads to the various features of primary ciliary dyskinesia.

 More About This Health Condition